dickmans/plm-extensions/README.md

 > Since the release of July 2024, you must use an Autodesk Platform Services application of type "Desktop, Mobile, Single-Page App" to enable the new authentication based on PKCE.
 If not done yet, please create such an app and update your clientID in settings.js (clientSecret is not required any longer).

-## End User Applications Overview
+## End User Applications Included
 The following extensions are included in this package.
 Each application can be accessed by a dedicated endpoint but also by using the [integrated menu](https://youtu.be/ImnXV0HF3PA).
 This given menu can be configured in the landing page while the list of available endpoints / applications is defined in file routes/landing.js

 ### PLM Portal
 <img src="public/images/app-portal.jpg">
 Provide quick access to latest product data in PLM using a very basic frontend for casual users, working well on tablets.
-See video at https://youtu.be/6A9ZNCxqRKg.
+See video at https://youtu.be/tM8why6ybAU.

 ### Product Portfolio Catalog
 <img src="public/images/app-product-catalog.png">